jesse-ai/docs/docs/docs/roadmap.md

 ## Q4 2023
 - ✅ Support for Python `3.10` and `3.11`
+- ✅ Add support for Bybit unified accounts
+- ✅ Upgrade to Bybit version 5 API
-- Launch of the new documentation website
+- ✅ Launch of the new documentation website
 - Introduction of the new strategy index page featuring a variety of strategies with automated, up-to-date metrics

 ## Beyond